tiberiumboy/BlendFarm/README.md

 This project is inspired by the original project - [LogicReinc](https://github.com/LogicReinc/LogicReinc.BlendFarm)

-# A Word from Developer:
+## A Word from Developer:

 This is still a experimental program I'm working on.
-If you find bugs or problem with this tool, please do not heistate to create an issue, I will review them when I get to the next milestone step.
+If you find bugs or problem with this tool, please create an issue and I will review them when I can.
+Much of the codebase is experimental of what I've learned over my rust journey.

 ### Why I created this application: